-It is the pain in the lower area of your back , mostly across the belt line.
+lower back pain is the pain in the smaller area of your back , mostly across the belt line.
 You can also feel the pain around the tailbone.
 It can radiate to the buttocks and groin as well.
-Lower back pain is an extremely common condition.
+It is an extremely common and debilitating condition.
 Up to 80% of the population experience it at some point in their life.
 It has considerable impact on the economy due to time taken off work.
+According to Pain Australia, chronic pain is a leading cause of disability worldwide and one of the most common reasons for people of working age to drop out of the workforce.

 - Poor posture!
 Prolonged sitting in an office chair, prolonged standing or repetitive lifting at work.
 Repetitive movements will strain the joints of the back.